Cookie (film): Production

 Principal photography began on January 7, 1988, and concluded on April 15 of that year, with filming taking place in Queens, Little Italy, Chinatown, Coney Island, Elmont, the Garment District, the Manhattan Supreme Court courthouse, and Atlantic City.

 Music

 "Slammer" by Thomas Newman is the opening theme.
 "I Should Be So Lucky", performed by Kylie Minogue, is played over the end credits.

 Home media

 Warner Archive released the film on made-to-order DVD in the United States on May 4, 2010.

 Reception

 Cookie received negative reviews from critics upon its release.
 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 13% based on 16 reviews, with an average rating of 4.5/10.

+Critical response

 Roger Ebert said the film was funny and pleasant in some sense, but he felt it "[wasn't] very memorable probably because the filmmakers didn't have a clear vision of it themselves."

+Myra Forsberg of The New York Times wrote: "But while Ms. Seidelman has gleefully shown bad girls having fun before - notably Madonna as a casual thief in Desperately Seeking Susan - one of her trickier tasks in Cookie was depicting the male milieu of the mob.
+A lot of the actors in this are middle-aged men, and that was a challenge, because in most of the films I've done before, the majority of the characters were female.
+In Cookie, there were certain scenes showing two guys in male situations, like in the back of an Italian social club discussing business, which I didn't know whether I'd be able to pull off without making it clichéish or girlish."

+Sheila Benson of the Los Angeles Times wrote: "The funniest observation that “Cookie,” opening today in San Diego County, makes about its New York Mafioso subjects is the mobsters’ routine greeting at home each night.
+After a hard day’s labor racketeering, drug dealing and money laundering, as the men hit the door, their wives call out brightly, "So, honey, d’ya have a nice day?"
+It’s a touch that makes you smile, the sort of perfect detailing with which another director, Elaine May, studs her scripts and her films.
+Here, director Susan Seidelman keeps her frame busy and lively, and her eye for the right actor in every small role is still precise.
+But May’s lethal observations always come with a core of humanity, quite missing from Cookie’s frail farce."